minvws/action-generic-build-package/README.md

-# Generic build package
+# Generic build package GitHub Action

-- This pipeline is designed to export a source build package for an application.
+This repository provides a reusable GitHub Action for creating a source build package for an application and uploading it as a CI artifact.
-- The pipeline is designed to be as generic as possible, so they can be easily reused in any project.
-- This repository is a part of the generic GitHub Actions pipeline collection that can be used in any project.

 ## Usage

+To use the action, add it to a workflow in your repository:

 Here are basic examples of how you can integrate it in your project.